Checkmarx/JS-SCP/src/authentication-password-management/communicating-authentication-data.md

 After a successful login, the user should be informed about the last successful or unsuccessful access date/time so that he can detect and report suspicious activity.
-Further information regarding logging can be found in the [Error Handling and Logging][4] section of the document.
+Additional information regarding logging can be found in the [Error Handling and Logging][4] section of the document.

 ---